Two-loop vacuum polarization in a Coulomb field: CALCULATION OF POTENTIALS

 $\Sigma(\vrel{p})$ is an electron self-energy Feynman amplitude,

 and $(m_0)^2$ is a free parameter.
 In our calculations, we set

-to minimize numerical cancellations inside integrals (this is motivated by our numerical experience).
+to minimize numerical cancellations inside integrals (this choice is motivated by our numerical experience).
 Similar projectors were introduced previously for the free electron $g$-factor calculations: first in Ref.~\cite{volkov_2015} with $(m_0)^2=m^2$, and later in the current form in Ref.~\cite{volkov_acat_2021}.
-The projector $U$ preserves the Ward identity, extracts the mass part completely, and does not generate IR divergences.
-It introduces an electron wave-function renormalization factor relative to standard QED renormalization, but this factor does not appear in our case, as our Feynman diagrams have no external electron lines.
+The projector $U$ preserves the Ward identity, extracts the mass part completely at the physical point $m^2$, and does not generate IR divergences.
+It introduces an electron wave-function renormalization factor relative to standard QED on-mass-shell renormalization, but this factor does not appear in our case, as our Feynman diagrams have no external electron lines\footnote{In our case it can be checked immediately by collecting the corresponding differences in all Feynman diagrams, taking into account the one-loop Ward identity.
+The general-case statement is an important component of the QED renormalizability proof.
+See, for example, ~\cite{collins}, its Chapter 5 ``Renormalization'', Section 5.6 ``Relation to $\mathscr{L}$''.
+A clear explanation is also given in ~\cite{bogoliubov_shirkov}.
+See also an application example of changing the subtraction point in the Section 19.9 ``Analytic Continuation and Intermediate Renormalization'' of ~\cite{bjorkendrell2}.}.

 Our method yields a single Feynman-parametric integral

 for each Feynman diagram.
 Here, $z_j$ corresponds to the $j$th internal line of the \emph{unfolded} diagram, and $\vsp{p}$ is the external momentum.
 These integrals are finite and can be computed separately for each diagram and then summed.
 Our procedure for obtaining the functions $F$ involves the Schwinger parametrization as an intermediate step, as follows: \begin{itemize} \item Introduce the Schwinger parametrization for the propagators in Eq.~(\ref{eq_propagators}), obtaining